apache/buildstream-site/content/pages/about.md

 <!-- Short explanation about what the BuildStream project ships (outcomes) and who they are for: snapshots, releases and master  -->
 The BuildStream project develops, deliver and maintain an integration toolset called BuildStream specially designed for software application developers and integrators of complex systems that follow modern delivery methodologies to ship software that should be in production for a long time.
 At the same time, as Free Software project, BuildStream ships versions of the tools set advancing the features that will be shipped in the future for those who want to evaluate where the toolset is heading or test them.
 Finally, BuildStream toolset development mostly takes place in the master branch of the buildstream repository, which the project refers to as Master.

-So BuildStream portfolio includes three deliverables:
+So the About BuildStream page includes three deliverables:

 * BuildStream releases, which target software application and system integrators.
 * Development snapshots, which target testers and those interested in evaluate what's coming.